Yes. We will strive to match you to your preferred school

-Yes, any volunteer who attends a school must be fully vaccinated against Covid -19 as per Australian Government guidelines, prior to being approved as a volunteer.
+Volunteers in New South Wales who attend a school must be fully vaccinated against COVID-19 as per Government guidelines, prior to being approved as a volunteer.
 Volunteers in New South Wales are not required to obtain the booster.

 - In Western Australia, $11 is payable at the Post Office when you apply for your WWCC, however this can be fully reimbursed by the WA Department of Education using a form provided by us when you are volunteering in a government school.

 - In Victoria and NSW it is free to obtain a volunteers Working with Children Check, however you are required to provide a passport photo.

 In Western Australia, EdConnect organises your Criminal History Check and will cover the fee cost.